Pixis-py/LittleRogueNight/README.md

 ## About The Game
 LittleRogueNight is a game created for school purpose, it is a roguelike based on LittleNightamres.
-It
+Each level features a new configuration of rooms and corridors, making each game unique.
+The aim is to collect treasures, avoid or fight monsters, foil traps and escape quickly.
 In this game, you walk, run, jump and fight to escape from a dark place.
 Beware of monsters, they can be pretty unprevisible...

 // Roguelike is a game of adventure and exploration where the player navigates through an automatically generated labyrinth.
-Each level features a new configuration of rooms and corridors, making each game unique.
-The aim is to collect //treasures, avoid or fight monsters, foil traps and escape quickly.

 ## Features